California Motorcycle Accident Lawyers

-There were 13,086 motorcycle collisions in California in 2019, involving 14,176 injured people and 479 deaths, according to provisional U.C.
-Berkeley data.
-California’s roads can be dangerous for motorcyclists, and insurance adjusters often have biases against motorcyclists, making it impossible for motorcyclists to obtain fair compensation for their injuries on their own.
-You need strong representation by lawyers the insurance adjusters fear if you’ve been injured in a motorcycle accident.
-Insurance adjusters fear the attorneys at Nadrich & Cohen because we’ve been successfully obtaining policy limit recoveries for motorcycle accident victims for three decades.
+California’s roads can be dangerous for motorcyclists, and insurance adjusters often have biases against motorcyclists, making it nearly impossible for motorcyclists to obtain fair compensation for their injuries on their own.
+If you or a loved one has been injured in a motorcycle accident, you need strong representation by lawyers experienced in handling motorcycle injury claims.
+Insurance adjusters fear Nadrich & Cohen Accident Injury Lawyers because we’ve been successfully obtaining policy limit recoveries for motorcycle accident victims for over three decades.

 Call us today at 800-718-4658 for a free consultation if you or a loved one was injured or killed in a motorcycle accident.
-You may be eligible for financial compensation, and we’ll only charge you a fee if we obtain compensation for you.
-You can also complete the “Do I Have A Case?” form on the right, email us at email@example.com or have a talk with one of our live chat specialists.
+You may be eligible for financial compensation, and we only charge you a fee if we obtain compensation for you.
+You can also complete the contact form on this page or talk with one of our live chat specialists now.

 There are many forms of compensation we can recover for you, including: